Welcome

 Practical steps in unregistered land transactions

-• Review all title deeds from the good root to the present.
+• Review all title deeds from the good root to the present, confirming proper execution, attestation, and clear property description or plan.

-• Check for gaps, defects, or adverse entries.
+• Check for gaps, defects, or adverse entries and reconcile name changes across the chain of title.

-• Search the Land Charges Register against the names of all estate owners since the good root.
+• Search the Land Charges Register against the names of all estate owners since the good root, including any variations (maiden names, former corporate names, aliases).

-• Inspect the property for evidence of occupation or third-party rights.
+• Inspect the property for evidence of occupation or third-party rights; make enquiries of occupiers and the seller about any rights or claims.

-• Obtain statutory declarations or title insurance if necessary.
+• Consider statutory declarations or title insurance where reasonable documentary proof cannot be obtained.

 Exam Warning